TheJHive/Emerson-Discord-Bot/README.md

 - [`discord-api-types`](https://github.com/discordjs/discord-api-types)
 - (More likely to come soon)

 You will also need [dotenv](https://www.npmjs.com/package/dotenv) for token storage and [node-cron](https://www.npmjs.com/package/node-cron) for scheduled tasks.
+And one big thank-you to the [Discord.js Guide](https://discordjs.guide/).

 ###### Why did I make a `README.md` anyway? ~~It's not like anyone's going to see it.
 This isn't open source~~ Ok, now it is. -J